 1 cup packed brown sugar

-- In a large bowl, cream butter and brown sugar until light and fluffy.
-Add 3-3/4 cups flour and mix well.
-Turn onto a floured surface.
-Knead for 5 minutes, adding enough remaining flour to form a soft dough.
+Preheat oven to 325°.
+Cream butter and brown sugar until light and fluffy, 5-7 minutes.
+Add 3-3/4 cups flour; mix well.
+Turn dough onto a floured surface; knead for 5 minutes, adding enough remaining flour to form a soft dough.